 Sometimes I feel that in America, we forget about the second part.
 I love hearing a good sermon and soaking that in, but sometimes I forgot that I'm them to WORSHIP and PRAISE the Lord.
 Again, my selfish desires get in the way, and I think about myself instead of honoring my King and Savior.
 I don't want to forget what I've learned while I've been here, and remember that on Sunday's it is all about him.
 It's my own selfish desires that pop through my head when I want to sleep in or worry about what I'm wearing to church or not praise HIM for giving me the chance to live another week.
 When it all comes down to it, every single thing in this entire world is God's.

+This is the extent of the room with 45 children.
 I got to go to Canaan's today and see all of the precious children there!
 I can't wait to show you the pictures.
 My heart is already broken knowing that I'm leaving here in a few days.
 I'm not sure how I'm going to make it.
 Everyone I talk to that has gone through this tells me it is awful.
 I also, of course, spoiled my baby girl Esther and spent time with her.
 My grandma happened to be on skype, so she got to meet her.
 I'm really praying that God has a plan with her to be in my life on a daily basis.
+“I’ll call the nobodies and make them somebodies; I’ll call the unloved and make them beloved” Romans 9:25 Amina.
+(Amen in Lungandan) Every time after Hallelujah is said it is followed by Amina. |

 No comments: